NBISweden/teaching_literature_club/docs/events/20250411/README.md

     - ?

 Workshops have impacts:

-- changing teachers’ attitudes, skills and behavior
+- changing teachers' attitudes, skills and behavior
-- can enhance teachers’ motivation, self-awareness and enthusiasm
+- can enhance teachers' motivation, self-awareness and enthusiasm

 Seminars have a positive impact on, according to first paper: